This post may contain affiliate links. Please read my disclosure policy for more details.

-Mushrooms: Any combination of your favourite mushroom varieties would work in this soup, however, inexpensive Baby Bella or cremini work better than white mushrooms and they give more color and flavor.
+Mushrooms: Any combination of your favorite mushroom varieties would work in this soup, however, inexpensive Baby Bella or cremini work better than white mushrooms and they give more color and flavor.

-Flavours: What really makes this soup to die for is the awesome combination of earthy mushrooms, fresh garlic and herbs.
+Flavors: What really makes this soup to die for is the awesome combination of earthy mushrooms, fresh garlic, and herbs.
 Make sure you have these fresh ingredients alongside some good vegetable broth and you’ll have the best soup ever.

 Don’t forget the final touch of soya sauce, for a great savory boost!

 It keeps well in the fridge for up to 3 days.
 I wouldn’t advise to freeze them though; mushroom soups thickened with a flour-based roux might be a bit stodgy when thawed, they’re ok, but not at their best.